KDE/digikam-doc/main_window.rst

 .. figure:: images/index_main_window.webp
     :alt:

-This section explain how to use the digiKam main window.
+This section explains how to use the digiKam main window.

 .. toctree::
    :maxdepth: 2